SUPPORT

 1. Niche Check: We verify that the embedded niche (the hole in the wall) is in good condition.

 2. Seals and Gland Replacement: This is the critical point.
+A poorly sealed spotlight is the number one cause of silent water leaks in pools.
 We change the rubber gaskets and seal the cable exit (cable gland) to prevent water from leaking through the pipe into the electrical box.

 3. Electrical Adaptation: LEDs run on 12V, but sometimes require specific Direct Current (DC) or Alternating Current (AC) transformers depending on the model.
 We check and replace your transformer if necessary to prevent flickering or damage to the lights.